 We rely on an accurate record of your use of services to do this.
 Please do not therefore register more than once for our services.

 To register with us you are required to provide accurate and complete information, including your first and last name, date of birth, sex, email address, postal address, UK mobile telephone number (you are not permitted to use landline numbers in place of a mobile telephone number) and any other information that we specifically request.
 Your must live at the address and it must be able to accept deliveries; it cannot be a PO Box.
 You must always keep your account details up to date.

-We reserve the right to terminate any account which (at any time) does not include a valid email address and UK mobile telephone number (not a landline) on file as part of that individual's account.
-Both the email address and mobile telephone number must be stored in the profile of your account.
+We reserve the right to terminate any account which (at any time) does not include a valid email address, a physical UK address, and UK mobile telephone number (not a landline) on file as part of that individual's account.
+The email address, physical address and mobile telephone number must be stored in the profile of your account.
 Please note this does not affect our conformity with all relevant UK laws regarding the keeping, maintenance and protection of medical/patient records.